-But first your doctor will ask about your medical history and give you a physical examination.
-As part of your examination, he or she listens carefully to your heart through a stethoscope.
+Your doctor will ask about your medical history and give you a physical examination that includes listening to your heart through a stethoscope.
 Mitral valve stenosis causes an abnormal heart sound, called a heart murmur.
-A narrowed mitral valve can make a distinct snapping sound followed by a rumbling murmur.

 Common tests to diagnose mitral valve stenosis include:

 - Transthoracic echocardiogram.
 Sound waves directed at your heart from a wand-like device (transducer) held on your chest produce video images of your heart in motion.
 This test is used to confirm the diagnosis of mitral stenosis.

 - Electrocardiogram (ECG).
 Wires (electrodes) attached to pads on your skin measure electrical impulses from your heart, providing information about your heart rhythm.
 You might walk on a treadmill or pedal a stationary bike during an ECG to see how your heart responds to exertion.

 - Chest X-ray.
 This enables your doctor to determine whether any chamber of the heart is enlarged and the condition of your lungs.

 - Transesophageal echocardiogram.
 A small transducer attached to the end of a tube inserted down your esophagus allows a closer look at the mitral valve than a regular echocardiogram does.

 - Cardiac catheterization.
 This invasive technique isn't performed routinely for mitral stenosis, but it might be used when more information is needed to assess your condition.
 It involves threading a thin tube (catheter) through a blood vessel in your arm or groin to an artery in your heart and injecting dye through the catheter to make the artery visible on an X-ray.
 This provides a detailed picture of your heart.